Overview of Patent Registration in India

 - Discoveries of scientific principles or natural laws.

-- Creative works like music, art, or literature.
+- Creative works like music, art, or literature (which may instead qualify for trademark registration online or copyright protection).

 - Methods for games, business plans, or mental activities.